HwaiTengTeoh/Flight-Delays-Prediction-Using-Machine-Learning-Approach/README.md

 # Flight Delays Prediction Using Machine Learning Approach

 ## Introduction
+Flight is an essential mode of transportation in this century, allowing people to travel across far distances in a short amount of time.
+Several industries have been blooming along with airline industries, and tourism is one of the key players.
+However, as per recent observation, the COVID-19 pandemic has caused an adverse impact on businesses in terms of maintenance for several areas highly dependent on international tourists.
+Also, despite the growth of aviation industries, operational inefficiencies still need to be addressed, and one of the prominent ones is flight schedule delays.
+According to Federal Aviation Administration, flights that are delayed for more than 15 minutes than the scheduled time are considered delayed flights (NASEM, 2014).

+In the event of a flight delay, the parties that are usually directly impacted are the airlines and passengers.
+The delay of one flight could propagate and impact the other subsequent flights.
+For airlines, higher counts of delays cause passengers' demands to decline.
+Also, airfares are higher for routes with higher delay counts.
+Thus, the buffer time is added to schedules to curb the delays, and aircraft can still arrive at their destinations as scheduled.
+However, this scenario is less likely to happen in crowded or busier airports.
+A longer buffer time translates to lesser scheduled flights for the day (NEXTOR, 2010).

+Several factors lead to flight delays.
+The Bureau of Transportation Statistics (BTS) of the United States of America has grouped the delay factors into five categories: air carrier, extreme weather, previous late flight, security, and others (BTS, 2021).

 ## Problem Statement
 The ability to predict a delay in flight can be helpful for all parties, including airlines and passengers.
 This study explores the method of predicting flight delay by classifying a specific flight as either delay or no delay.
 From the initial review, the flight delay dataset is skewed.
 It is expected since most airlines usually have more non-delayed flights than delayed ones.
 Hence, this study compares different methods to deal with an imbalanced dataset by training a flight delay prediction model.